TZCRC/AIAIA/README.md

 <img width="1131" alt="AIAIA-workflow" src="https://user-images.githubusercontent.com/14057932/106538113-b6064380-64c9-11eb-86f4-602bc8ab41dc.png">

 ### Model evaluation - Classifier
+All of the following paths are relative to the  `gcpprocessedtraining` container and can be downloaded locally, or mounted or downloaded to a VM.
+See https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux

 #### Running testing locally
-Download TFRecords down from Azure, the `gcpprocessedtraining` container, either change the flags in aiaia_classifier/eval.py code.
+Download TFRecords down from the folder `root_data_for_azureml_classifier/training_data_aiaia_p400/ classification_training_tfrecords` and edit the flags in the aiaia_classifier/eval.py code if needed based on your paths and where you downloaded the data.
-Download the model checkpoint files from the best performing training step locally.
+Download the model checkpoint files from the best performing training step locally, these are in `classification_model_outputs/abc/`.
-You can run the following command under `aiaia_classifier` directory:
+Run the `aiaia_tf` docker container (see the following section on evaluating the AIAIA Detectors) in interactive mode with your local folder mounted.
+Within the container, run the following command:

 ```bash
 python3 aiaia_classifier/eval.py \